About the Journal

 Authorship

 All co-authors must agree to submit the work to the journal.
-The corresponding author shall primarily discuss the involvement of the fellow authors.
-JCHS communicates with all authors to check their agreement of being involved.
+The corresponding author shall primarily discuss the involvement of fellow authors.
+JCHS communicates with all authors to check their agreement to be involved.
 The contributions of the various contributing authors are given in a final section of the paper following the CRediT system.
 See the site of TU Delft OPEN Publishing for details.

 All co-authors must agree to submit the work to the journal.
 For authors’ disputes, see the “Complaints and Appeals” section.